hannobraun/stepper/test-stand/README.md

-# Step/Dir Test Stand
+# Stepper Test Stand

 ## About

-Test stand for Step/Dir.
+Test stand for Stepper.
 Currently in development.

 ## Hardware